Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/1_Jetson_Nano_Basic_Lesson.md

 * **Install Virtual Machine Software**

 **VMware Workstation Pro** is used in this lesson.
-The software installation

-package is stored in " **[1.
-Jetson Nano Basic Lesson/ 1.2 Jetson Nano ALT/ 1.2.10 Build eMMC Writing Environment/ Virtual Machine Software]()**".
+The software installation package is stored in " **[Virtual Machine Software](https://drive.google.com/drive/folders/18z1ZfEgzP9pqFrnYh71fGvdioaJhUk10?usp=sharing)**".

 The specific installation steps are as follow: